Avivar101/flutter_Calculator/README.md

 # flutter_Calculator
- this is a project built for me to learn the basics of the flutter framework
+ This project was built to learn the basics of the flutter framework

+//TODO:
+    Code review and comment
+    implementation on del button
+    fix bugs
+    bottom NavBar for other utilities -
+        -> clock
+        -> notes
+        -> todo
+        -> calender
+    design